eonist/eonist.github.io/_posts/2022-04-30-Swift-tricks.md

 // Colors.teal
 ```

 ## 25. Optional chaining
 ```swift
 Swift.print(Optional("✅") ?? "🚫") // 🚫
 Swift.print(Optional(nil) ?? "🚫") // ✅
 ```

-It's like providing a default value if the optional is nil. you can do. it's equivalent to doing `Optional("") != nil ?
+It's like providing a default value if the optional is nil.
+You can do. it's equivalent to doing `Optional("") != nil ?
 Optional("") : ""`

 ## 24. Make rounded graphics look great
 - Use `NSScreen.main.backingScaleFactor` for macOS and `UIScreen.main.scale` for iOS